kmlawson/china-revolutions-mo3337/seminars.md

 **Preparation:**

-* Do a little preliminary research on your potential long essay topic.
+* The reading for this week is again light.
+Do some more preliminary research on your potential long essay topic as the first short essay is due soon.
 What kinds of primary sources are out there for your area of interest (unless you are doing a historiographical essay) in languages you can work with?
 What kinds of historical scholarship has been done?
-* Come to class with a well-formed idea for your long essay.
-This does not have to be your final topic, but should be a topic to discuss with your classmates.
-Write it down along with a sentence or two on: What kinds of sources?
-What are possible arguments you are exploring?
-Why does this interest you?
-What are potential problems you face with this topic?
+* Come to class with a well-formed idea for your long essay and your first short essay if it was a prospectus so we can share ideas with each other and get feedback.
 * X [Resistance of Reform](https://www.youtube.com/watch?v=SZl3vXOXya0)
 * X [Reform](https://www.youtube.com/watch?v=CT9Fl7IoRYA)
 * X [End of Empire](https://www.youtube.com/watch?v=mbiF6ZATBOY)